bindhureddysudugu-06/Hallucination-Detection-in-Retrieval-Augmented-Generation-using-Claim-Level-Verification/README.md

 - rule-based answer-level aggregation

 ## Motivation
 RAG enhances factual grounding by accessing supportive evidence prior to generating answers.
 Nevertheless, despite retrieved context, answers can still have hallucinated or unsubstantiated claims.
-Response-level assessment is usually too rough as it might obscure a partial hallucination within an otherwise accurate response.
+Response-level assessment is usually too coarse as it might obscure a partial hallucination within an otherwise accurate response.

 This project solves that problem by applying the concept of claim-level verification where:
 1. an answer is divided into smaller claims,